Trump Told ‘Show Us Your Bone Spurs’ In Latest Row Over McCain

 “So, show us your bone spurs.
 Let’s see those x-rays.”

 Kerrey, who served as a SEAL officer in the U.S. Navy during the Vietnam War and who ultimately joined SEAL Team One, unleashed a ferocious tirade against the president, focusing especially on Trump’s own reluctance to serve in the military, yet having the temerity to repeatedly offer posthumous criticisms of McCain.
-Kerrey’s own bona fides stand head and shoulders above many combat veterans: he was severely injured in Vietnam and lost part of his right leg.
+Kerrey’s own bona fides stand head and shoulders above many combat veterans: He was severely injured in Vietnam and lost part of his right leg.
 He was later awarded the Medal of Honor.

-As he continued to fire broadsides at the president, Kerrey took major issue not only with Trump’s recent criticisms, which, oddly, have come months after McCain passed away and included a complaint about not being thanked for the former Arizona Senator’s funeral.
+As he continued to fire broadsides at the president, Kerrey took major issue not only with Trump’s recent criticisms, which, oddly, have come months after McCain passed away and included a complaint about not being thanked for the former Arizona senator’s funeral.
 Kerrey also took the opportunity to rail against Trump’s previous statements about McCain, in which he criticized him for being captured during the Vietnam War.

 As a combat pilot, McCain was famously shot down over Vietnam and spent five years undergoing torture and severe privation in a Vietcong prisoner-of-war camp before returning home and being welcomed as a hero.
 But the sharp-tongued Kerrey noted that even with that seemingly unimpeachable record, Trump still found a way to directly critique McCain for his service.